evroom/MMM-MPlayer/README.md

 - SHOW_HIDDEN_PAGE
 - LEAVE_HIDDEN_PAGE

-If payload == 0 then START_STREAM_CYCLE else STOP_STREAM_CYCLE.
+If payload == 0 then START_STREAM_CYCLE else STOP_STREAM_CYCLE.<br>
 Requirement for the moment, is that MMM-MPlayer needs to have page index 0, so it needs to be the first page in the config.

+As it takes time before mplayer actually starts streaming, it can come to unwanted behaviour when the rotationTime is too short.

 ## Known issues
 - When streaming a network camera using RTSP, it has been reported that the stream may lag or even freeze.
 It is not clear yet if this is a limitation of the Raspberry Pi or that the RTSP stream is causing this.
+One can try setting `rtspStreamOverTcp` or `rtspStreamOverHttp` to `true` to see if this improves streaming.

 ## Known bugs
-- When using 1 stream in 1 window, the positioning is not always correct.
-Restart of MM may be necessary.
-- When using 2 streams in 1 window, the positioning is not correct when cycling through the streams.
-- When using 2 streams in 2 windows, the positioning is not correct when cycling through the streams.

-All 3 issues seem to be more related to mplayer then to the module.
+- None

 ## Opening Issues
 Opening an Issue is possible, but I cannot promise to be able to do something about it.<br>
 The code for the module was inherited and many stuff heavily depends on the MPlayer code (the latest MPlayer release is 1.5, created on 2022-02-27).

 When opening an issue, be sure to include you config, a good description of the issue and [MMM-MPlayer] entries you might find in the log(s).
+Activating the `logLevel` `DEBUG` will give extra information.

-It is always recommended to try one of the public streams for testing, to see if streaming is possible at all.
+It is always recommended to first try if the stream will open in, for example, VLC Player and/or to use one of the public streams for testing, to see if streaming is possible at all.<br>
+One can also copy / paste the `DISPLAY=:0 mplayer ...` string to the SSH terminal to see what happens and make adaptations to the mplayer command without the need of changing the MMM-MPlayer settings in the config.js file.

 ## Data gathering
 Raspberry Pi (Debian) based, but might apply for other platforms as well.